Once you master the use of your camp oven, you can cook almost anything in it! Below we are sharing some of our

 Cut your chosen vegetables into chunky pieces and your tofu into cubes.
 Drain your chickpeas.
 Soak and rinse your rice if possible, then place in a pot and add water using the knuckle method (stick your finger into the pot; with your fingertip on the rice, the water should come up to your first knuckle).

-Place your camp oven on your hot plate or directly onto your coals; you will need a medium steady heat.
+Place your camp oven on your hot plate or directly onto your coals; you will need a medium, steady heat.
 Fry off your curry paste with oil as directed and add your vegetables, stir well.
 Once your vegetables are slightly fried, add tofu cubes and top off with a can of coconut milk, coconut cream and your chickpeas.
 Stir and close the lid.
 Place your rice pot on your hot plate.
 Once your rice is boiling, take it off the fire.
-Place the rice pot just off to the side of the fire and weight the lid down with a rock if you can find one.
+Place the rice pot just off to the side of the fire and weigh the lid down with something heavy like a rock.
 The rice will keep cooking.
-After a while, you will start smelling the delicious aromas of your camp curry, stir occasionally to avoid sticking; don’t be surprised if your neighbours follow the aroma and come over to say g’day!
-Your curry will take around 45mins to cook.
+After a while, you will start smelling the delicious aromas of your camp curry, stir occasionally to avoid sticking; Your curry will take around 45mins to cook.

 Camp oven pizza

 Yes, you can have pizza while camping, and a good one too!
 It’s easy.

-- Pizza bases or wraps of the size of your camp oven
+- Pizza bases, wraps or pita bread fitting the diameter of your camp oven

 - Can of diced tomatoes or fresh tomatoes